Introduction

 Run a proof of concept: Rewrite 3-5 tests in your top two choices.
 Time it, observe struggles, ask team preference.

 If you need maximum flexibility and don't mind complexity: WebdriverIO.
 If you want the best developer experience for web testing: Cypress.
 If you need broad language support and have existing Selenium knowledge: Selenium.
 If you only test Chrome and want simplicity: Puppeteer.
 If you want codeless tests with recording: TestCafe or Katalon.
 If you test desktop applications: Ranorex.
-If you want zero maintenance and AI-powered testing: Autonoma.
+If test maintenance is the real problem and you want E2E coverage generated from your codebase with managed preview environments included: Autonoma.

 The right answer depends on your context, not a universal ranking.